GrapeCity/ComponentOne-WinForms-Samples/Core/Command/CS/CommandExplorer/README.md

     The form in this sample includes a C1RadialMenu with several items and submenus, all created in the Visual Studio forms designer.
     The form also includes controls that demonstrate how to control the radial menu from code: hide or show it, turn animation on or off etc.

+* C1Command - This sample demonstrates how one C1Command can be shared across multiple UI controls (C1MainMenu, C1ToolBar, C1DockingTab, and C1ContextMenu) to trigger the same action.
+    When you click on any linked control that has the command attached to it, the same command executes and increments a counter.
+    The sample also demonstrates centralized state management - disabling the command automatically disables all linked controls simultaneously.

 ![screenshot](screenshot.png)